 The Sage™ prenatal screen is a non-invasive prenatal test (NIPT) for pregnant women which estimates the risk of a fetus having Down’s syndrome or other select genetic conditions.
 The Sage™ prenatal screen is an advanced screening test that is carried out on a small maternal blood sample.
 Pregnant women can expect test results from their healthcare providers within 3-5 working days from sample receipt.
+Please contact your healthcare provider to see if the Sage™ prenatal screen is available in your area.
+In some circumstances, the Sage™ prenatal test will require for your data and/or sample to be sent to Yourgene Laboratory Services in Taiwan for processing.

 How does it work?